“Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.” – Edward Abbey

 As you plan your trip there are two VERY important things to consider.

-1. The Chetco flows through some of the most rugged and harsh country I've ever seen.
-Please take the remoteness and rugged terrain seriously.
+1. The Chetco River flows through harsh and rugged country.
+Please take the remoteness and steep terrain seriously.

 2. You will be entering a very delicate ecosystem that is especially vulnerable since the Biscuit Fire raged through the Kalmiopsis Wilderness in 2002.
 Please respect the ecosystem and be sure you are not introducing an invasive species to the Kalmiopsis.